tarantool/tarantool/doc/sphinx/book/configuration/index.rst

 the port number is always mandatory.
 The password is mandatory if the user name is specified, unless the user name is 'guest'.
 So, formally, the URI syntax is ``[host:]port`` or ``[username:password@]host:port``.
-If host is omitted, then 'localhost' is assumed.
+If host is omitted, then '0.0.0.0' or '[::]' is assumed, meaning respectively any IPv4 address or any IPv6 address, on the local machine.
 If username:password is omitted, then 'guest' is assumed.
 Some examples:

 .. _generic syntax for a URI schema: http://en.wikipedia.org/wiki/URI_scheme#Generic_syntax